rrrrrrita92/SQL-Challenge/README.md

-# Leetcode-SQL-Challenge
-Leetcode SQL Challenge
+# some sql and leetcode-SQL-Challenge practice